sinanates17/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Bracket patterns should be used sparingly.**
 - **Long notes played with adjacent keys that are held simultaneously should be released at the same time.** Long notes with multiple release timings require coordination that players of this level cannot reasonably handle.

+Additional guidelines for *10 key Normal* difficulties:

+- **Avoid chords with more than 4 notes.** If the mapper wishes to utilize such chords, they are encouraged to relax the surrounding patterns.
+- **1/2 Bracket patterns should be used sparingly.** This extends to other 1-handed patterns requiring the independent movement of 3 or 4 knuckles.
+(Link this to a set of images with examples)
+- **Avoid staggering the releases for long notes held simultaneously on the same hand.** If the mapper wishes to utilize such patterns, they are encouraged to relax the surrounding patterns.
+- **The mapper is encouraged to relax rice patterns played on a hand that is actively holding a long note.**

 ### ![](/wiki/shared/diff/hard-m.png?20211215) Hard

 #### Guidelines